theAndrewCline/bible-phrasing/README.md

 ## Starting It Up

 you will need to apply for an ESV api key at api.esv.org

 you can place the token in a .env file in client-app. dot-env comes with the the app.

+Token should be placed in a variable called ESV_API_TOKEN

 cd to client-app and npm install